cake-contrib/CakeContrib.Guidelines/docs/input/guidelines/PrivateAssets.md

 ## Goals

 As the recommendation from upstream is always to have `Cake.Core` and `Cake.Common` set as private assets, this is checked on build.
+Additionally, references to `CakeContrib.Guidelines` and `Cake.Addin.Analyzer` are also checked.

 ## Related rules